ZerosLab/pixenby/roadmap.md

-## ROADMAP
+### ROADMAP

-this file contains a list of every code block that i plan to impliment in pixenby, sorted by standard (unicode, then CSUR, then UCSUR, then other assorted Private use agreements)
+this file contains a list of every code block that i plan to impliment in pixenby, sorted by standard (unicode, then CUR, then UCUR, then other assorted Private use agreements)

 ## Unicode

+# BMP
 - ~~C0~~
 - ~~C1~~
 - ~~Basic Latin~~
 - ~~Latin-1 Supplement~~
 - Latin Extended-A
 - Latin Extended-B
-- IPA Extension
+- IPA Extensions
 - Spacing Modifier Letters
 - Combining Diacritical Marks
 - Greek and Coptic